 Define the purpose of your company event

 Before you leap into planning, set a goal for your event.
 Is it team bonding?
 Celebrating a specific achievement like hitting quarterly sales goals or a launching a new product?
 Professional development?
 When you have a specific purpose in mind, it will guide the planning process and help you plan the right event for your team.

 Plan in advance

-Advance planning is key to a successful event, especially during busy times of the year.
+Advance event planning is key to success, especially during busy times of the year.
 Venues book up three-to-six months in advance for events in December, the summer months, and during industry events like fashion week or SXSW.
 For smaller events at less popular times of the year, planning a month to six weeks in advance is usually sufficient.

 Event planning timeline and checklist

 3-to-6 months in advance